-Each team will submit an Excel planning spreadsheet detailing the team's process for estimating industry and segment TAM, and selecting target segments and establishing segment market share goals consistent with achieving the team's overall corporate competitive goals and corporate financial objectives and a brief PowerPoint slide deck with supporting assumptions and addressing the following key areas:
+Each team will submit an Excel planning spreadsheet detailing the team's process for estimating industry and segment TAM, and selecting target segments and establishing segment market share goals consistent with achieving the team's overall corporate competitive goals and corporate financial objectives addressing the following key areas:

 - Determine your firm's competitive goals. - Corporate competitive goals: number 1 in stock price and cumulative net contribution - Translate your firm's competitive goal into measurable financial goals. - What are the market and segment TAMs?
-What share of TAM must you garner to achieve your competitive goals? - Select target market segments. - · Which Sonite segments will you target to achieve your firm's financial objectives? - Do you need to enter the Vodite market to achieve your firm's financial goals?
+What share of TAM must you garner to achieve your competitive goals? - Select target market segments. - Which Sonite segments will you target to achieve your firm's financial objectives? - Do you need to enter the Vodite market to achieve your firm's financial goals?
 When? - Set market share and financial objectives for each target segment. - Does the sum total of your segment financial objectives meet or exceed your company's overall financial goals?